Kevin MacLeod

 Kevin MacLeod (/məˈklaʊd/ mə-KLOWD; born 1972) is an American composer and music producer.
-Described by The New York Times as "arguably the most prolific composer you’ve never heard of", MacLeod has composed over 2,000 pieces of royalty-free library music and made them available under a Creative Commons copyright license.
-One of his compositions, "Monkeys Spinning Monkeys", is among the most played on TikTok; from January through June 2021, it was played over 31.6 billion times.
+Described by The New York Times as "arguably the most prolific composer you've never heard of", MacLeod has composed over 2,000 pieces of royalty-free library music and made them available under a Creative Commons (CC BY) copyright license.
+Two of his compositions, "Monkeys Spinning Monkeys" and "Electrodoodle", are among the most played on TikTok; from January 2021 through September 2026, it was played over 151.8 billion times.

 The wide availability and freeness of his work have made it featured in thousands of films and millions of videos on YouTube.
-These include Martin Scorsese's 2011 film Hugo.
 As of 2017, his music is featured on one of the live feeds from the International Space Station, Earth From Space.
 A documentary charting his career, Royalty Free: The Music of Kevin MacLeod, was released in 2020.

 Early life and education

 Kevin MacLeod was born in Green Bay, Wisconsin, in 1972.
 He began piano lessons at a young age: "as a 4-year old or whatever it was."
 He attended university where he initially studied electrical engineering; however, amid a distaste for chemistry requirements, he switched to music education after his first month.
 He never graduated.
+He grew up with two brothers, Michael Marin and David Marin.

 MacLeod had a brief stint as a computer programmer during the dot-com bubble.
 He had colleagues in the multimedia world struggling to find music, so he began composing and sharing his works online, particularly on YouTube.
 During this time, he created his website, Incompetech, (Note: Alternatively known as incompetech or Incompetech.com) which initially generated ad revenue from a PDF generator of graph paper.